meenakshi-dhanani/Scholarships-and-Opportunities-for-Women-in-Tech/README.md

 # Scholarships-and-Opportunities-for-Women-in-Tech

-I am a recipient of the Google Anita Borg Scholarship, Asia Pacific 2016.
+I am a recipient of the *Google Anita Borg Scholarship, Asia Pacific 2016*.
 We would like to see more women in the field of technology.
 Following is a list of programs and I would encourage more women to participate and apply for them.

 ### [Outreachy](https://www.gnome.org/outreachy/)
 Outreachy program organizes three-month paid internships with free and open source software projects for underrepresented groups.
 It happens twice a year - December to March and May to August